alban12/Puissance4/README.md

 # Connect 4
-An implementaation of the game Connect 4 using JavaFX with state-of-the-art AI agents
+An implementation of the game Connect 4 using JavaFX with state-of-the-art AI agents

+The agents currently implemented are based on the paper - **Artificial Intelligence for Games.
+A Guided Tour of Artificial Intelligence Research : Volume II: AI Algorithms, Springer, pp.313-337, 2020 (Bruno Bouzy, Tristan Cazenave, Vincent Corruble, Olivier Teytaud)**

 # Installation